climate-action-kits/pxt-fwd-edu/gr4-bee-use.md

 ~hint Tell me more!
-- This project has building blocks that make up the structure
+- This project has building blocks that make up the structure.
 - It also has a touch sensor, a micro:bit, LEDs, a breakout board, and connectors. hint~

 ## Use Step 2
-Looking at your completed project what should the project do?
+Looking at your completed project, what should the project do?

 ~hint Tell me more!
-- A Bee Counter should be able to count each time a Bee visits a flower and tell us the number!
-This was as Protectors of Bees we know if they like our flower or not!
+- Your Bee Counter should keep track of how many times a bee visits a flower and let us know the total!
+- By counting, we can find out if the bees really like our flower!
-- If the number is low how can we help more bees visit? hint~
+- If not many bees are visiting, what can we do to make our flower more popular with the bees? hint~

 ## Use Step 3
 How do you think each part works together to make that happen?

 ~hint Tell me more!
+- Think of the building blocks as the skeleton they support and hold everything together.
+- The micro:bit acts like the brain of your project.
+It makes decisions and tells the other parts what to do.
-- The building blocks are for the structure!
-The blocks are holding up the touch sensor, the LED, the breakout board and the micro:bit.
+- The sensors are like the organs.
+They sense what's happening and send this information to the micro:bit.
-- The micro:bit is like the brain of this project, the sensors are the organs, and the building blocks are the bones of our project. hint~
+- The building blocks are the bones that keep everything in place. hint~

 ## Use Step 4